euphwes/cubers.io/README.md

 ![cubers.io homepage](https://i.imgur.com/SSkRJeM.png)

-Clicking on an event brings to a timer, where you can see the scrambles for the event as well as a scramble preview image for supported event.
+Clicking on an event brings you to a timer, where you can see the scrambles for the event as well as a scramble preview image for supported event.
 Times are recorded for you to track your progress, and a context menu is available for manual time entry and administration of time solve penalties.

 ![cubers.io event page](https://i.imgur.com/rZFyFxx.png)